LDubya/OpenKeyNav/README.md

 </aside>
 ```

 The strip can be present before `init()` or added later by a client-side framework.
 With the default configuration, it shows `Shift+o` while shortcuts are off.
-Once they are on, it shows `o` as the command for opening its shortcut guide; the expanded guide lists `k` for Click Mode and `m` when Move Mode is configured.
+Once they are on, it shows `o` as the command for opening its shortcut guide; the expanded guide lists `k` for Click Mode, the configured Structural Navigation key (`r` by default) when that mode is enabled, and `m` only when Move Mode is configured.
 While a mode is active, the strip changes to the relevant exit hint.
-This is persistent, contextual guidance rather than a complete command catalog or live announcement, so pair it with the command table above or an application-specific help page for heading, scroll-region, Structural Navigation, and custom commands.
+This is persistent, contextual guidance rather than a complete command catalog or live announcement, so pair it with the command table above or an application-specific help page for heading, scroll-region, structural movement, and custom commands.

 The current release provides the compact strip layout.
 Sidebar and settings-page block variants are candidates for a later release.
 Enable, disable, Click Mode, and Move Mode notification alerts are a separate OpenKeyNav surface and do not replace persistent command discovery.
 They are transient by default; a zero duration makes them persistent and dismissible.
 Structural Navigation uses its own persistent status.